Genesis Financial Solutions Maryland Loan Class Action Settlement

 PublishedJune 21, 2026

-Maryland residents who had a Genesis-owned credit card account may be able to claim a cash payment from the $4 million class fund in this $5.825 million settlement.
+Maryland residents who had a Genesis-owned credit card account could have claimed a cash payment from the $4 million class fund in this $5.825 million settlement — but the June 29, 2026 claim deadline has passed and the settlement is now closed.

-Genesis Financial Solutions, Inc. has agreed to a settlement valued at $5,825,000 — including a
+Genesis Financial Solutions, Inc. agreed to a settlement valued at $5,825,000 — including a

-$4 million fund that pays cash to Maryland class members — to resolve a class action over its
+$4 million fund that paid cash to Maryland class members — to resolve a class action over its

 consumer credit practices in the state.
 The lawsuit, Ford v.
 Genesis Financial Solutions, Inc.,